umbrella-in-sun-007/terraform-github-infra/README.md

-# Terraform GitHub Provider — Organization Provisioning
+# Automated GitHub Organization Infrastructure using Terraform

 Terraform provisions GitHub infrastructure using the **GitHub Provider**.
 We use HCL (Hashicorp Configuration Language) to define repositories, organization settings, and CI/CD automation.